markusroessler/MRoessler.BlazorBottomSheet/docs/api/MRoessler.BlazorBottomSheet.ExpansionMarker.Style.md

 ## ExpansionMarker\.Style Property

-styles to apply on the marker
+Styles to apply on the marker

 ```csharp
 public string Style { get; set; }